zuozhenggh/learning-library/data-management-library/data-lake/lakehouse.md

 ## Task 1: SQL Queries

 ## Next Steps
 Congratulations!
-You have now completed the Oracle Cloud Lake House LiveLab.
+You have now completed the Oracle Cloud Lakehouse LiveLab.
-Be sure to check out the labs on Oracle Machine Learning and how the Lake House fits into the Movie Stream story and lab.
+Be sure to check out the labs on Oracle Machine Learning and how the Lakehouse fits into the Movie Stream story and lab.

 ## Acknowledgements